A general Chevalley formula for semi-infinite flag manifolds and quantum K-theory: Chevalley formulas for semi-infinite flag manifolds

-Recall the path $\Pi(w,A)$ in $\QB(W)$ defined in~\eqref{eqn:admissible}.
+Recall the path $\Pi(w,A)$ in $\QB(W)$ given by~\eqref{eqn:admissible}.
 We divide this path into subpaths corresponding to the sets $I_k$, and record the last element in each subpath; more precisely, for $k=0,\ldots,t$, we define the sequence of Weyl group elements

 where the non-commutative product is taken in the increasing order of the indices $i$; in particular, $w_0:=w$.
 For $k=1,\ldots,t$, let $\sigma_k:=\lfloor w_k\rfloor\in W^J$.
 We can now define the forward map as